CroBiAd/DuWTill/YourDB/README.md

    Program accepts short/long Linux/Windows styles, i.e. `--csvfilename=Tilling` OR `-f=Tilling` OR `/csvfilename:Tilling` OR `/f:Tilling`

 3. You can now run YourDB (Ctrl+F5).
-The results would be similar to
+The results will be similar to this:

    ![alt text](run.png "Example output from YourDB")